-Selecting a Card Scheme
+Selecting a Card Scheme (Payment Network)

 The card scheme provides the network over which card payments can take place.
-Thredd currently support both Visa and Mastercard, which provide global networks.
+Thredd currently support Visa, Mastercard and Discover, which provide global networks, as well as smaller networks that use the Mastercard Network Exchange (MNE), such as STAR and Pulse2.
 We are also working to support other global card schemes as well as local schemes, specific to your region.